GridinSoft Threat Intelligence

 What to do next

 WinOptimizerFW.exe is a Windows file recorded in the ThreatInfo database.
 It is associated with WinOptimizerFW.
-The current detection status is PUP.WinOptimizer, based on the latest analysis from 2026-04-06 23:01:21 (a month ago).
+The current detection status is PUP.WinOptimizer, based on the latest analysis from 2026-04-06 23:01:21 (2 months ago).
+ThreatInfo groups this verdict with PUP reports for broader family-level investigation.

 If WinOptimizerFW.exe appears on your computer unexpectedly, treat it as suspicious.
 Check its location, digital signature, and recent system changes before allowing it to run.
 A full anti-malware scan is recommended when this file is detected as PUP.WinOptimizer.